-Aims and Objectives of these rules
+AIMS AND OBJECTIVES OF THESE RULES

-- 1.1 The boats to be raced shall be available to as many people as possible. - 1.2 The quality of the boats shall be dependent on the skills of its builders. - 1.3 The success of its racing shall be dependent on the effort, skills and seamanship of its crew rather than being dependent on being able to afford the purchase of expensive specialist materials outwith the financial resources of other boat owners, or use of specialist boatbuilding techniques outwith the abilities of the handy amateur. - 1.4 Racing craft should be as evenly matched as possible. - 1.5 Builders and users must not compromise the safety and longevity of the boats in order to achieve speed. - 1.6 Builders and users must abide by the spirit of the rules to achieve these aims. - 1.7 Builders are encouraged to share their thoughts and experience with regards to the development aspects of the class with other builders and members of the association. - 1.8 These rules apply to the racing of the St Ayles Skiff under Oar power.
+1.1 The boats to be raced shall be available to as many people as possible.

+1.2 The quality of the boats shall be dependent on the skills of its builders.

+1.3 The success of its racing shall be dependent on the effort, skills and seamanship of its crew rather than being dependent on being able to afford the purchase of expensive specialist materials outwith the financial resources of other boat owners, or use of specialist boatbuilding techniques outwith the abilities of the handy amateur.

+1.4 Racing craft should be as evenly matched as possible.

+1.5 Builders and users must not compromise the safety and longevity of the boats in order to achieve speed.

+1.6 Builders and users must abide by the spirit of the rules to achieve these aims.

+1.7 Builders are encouraged to share their thoughts and experience with regards to the development aspects of the class with other builders and members of the association.

+1.8 These rules apply to the racing of the St Ayles Skiff under Oar power.

-2. Hull
+2. HULL

-2.1 Hull General
+2.1 HULL GENERAL

-- 2.1.1 The hull is to be constructed as faithfully as possible to the St Ayles Skiff plans produced by Mr Iain Oughtred ("the plans") except where these rules allow a difference.
-The hull must be constructed using a kit supplied by a kit supplier approved by International Class Association of the St Ayles Skiff - 2.1.2.
-The weight of the hull with all seats fitted but other fittings and equipment removed must be no less than 150 kg. - 2.1.3.
+2.1.1 The hull is to be constructed as faithfully as possible to the St Ayles Skiff plans produced by Mr Iain Oughtred ("the plans") except where these rules allow a difference.
+The hull must be constructed using a kit supplied by a kit supplier approved by International Class Association of the St Ayles Skiff

+2.1.2.
+The weight of the hull with all seats fitted but other fittings and equipment removed must be no less than 150 kg.
+All skiffs will be weighed as they arrive at Registration and will need club members to remove all equipment.

+2.1.3.
 In the event of the hull being measured under the prescribed weight, the boat while racing will carry sandbags equally distributing at the bow and stern the weight required to make up to the prescribed weight.

-2.2 Hog and Keel
+2.2 HOG AND KEEL

-- 2.2.1 The timber to be used for the hog and keel, and gunwales shall be of Larch or other timber of a density greater than 550kg/m - 2.2.2 Polypropylene or other plastics are permitted as a material for keel bands if preferred to brass or other metals. - 2.2.3 Rocker is not allowed on the keel.
+2.2.1 The timber to be used for the hog and keel, and gunwales shall be of Larch or other timber of a density greater than 550kg/m^3

+2.2.2 Polypropylene or other plastics are permitted as a material for keel bands if preferred to brass or other metals.

+2.2.3 Rocker is not allowed on the keel.
 The keel must be flat for its whole length between the stems.

-2.3 Planking
+2.3 PLANKING

-- 2.3.1 The hull planking shall be constructed from Lloyds Type Approved BS1088 Marine Plywood or equivalent as supplied with the kit. - 2.3.2 In fitting the planking, "gains/geralds" should not be longer than 250mm. - 2.3.3 The fairing of plank edges and return corners like plank joints and the plank/keel joint on the outside of the hull shall be to a radius no greater than 3mm.
+2.3.1 The hull planking shall be constructed from Lloyds Type Approved BS1088 Marine Plywood or equivalent as supplied with the kit.

+2.3.2 In fitting the planking, "gains/geralds" should not be longer than 250mm.

+2.3.3 The fairing of plank edges and return corners like plank joints and the plank/keel joint on the outside of the hull shall be to a radius no greater than 3mm.
+Some rounding due to accidental abrasion is to be expected but systematic fairing to a greater radius than 3mm is not permitted.

-2.4 Stems
+2.4 STEMS

-- 2.4.1 The width of the outer face of the stems fore and aft must be at least 25mm and the stem (both fore and aft) must have a moulded depth from their outer face to the planking of between 50mm and 75mm. - 2.4.2 Plywood is a permitted material for the inner stems.
+2.4.1 The width of the outer face of the stems fore and aft must be at least 25mm and the stem (both fore and aft) must have a moulded depth from their outer face to the planking of between 50mm and 75mm.
+Keel bands are not part of this measurement.

+2.4.2 Plywood is a permitted material for the inner stems.

-2.5 Gunwales
+2.5 GUNWALES